Skip to Content

 Texas Temporary Assistance for Needy Families (TANF)

-Texas TANF provides temporary financial and medical assistance to neediest children and the parents or relatives with whom they are living.
+Texas TANF provides temporary financial and medical assistance to neediest children as well as the parents or relatives with whom they are living.

 In Texas, TANF serves only very poor families with children with assets not exceeding $1,000 and countable incomes of not more than $188 per month for a family of three.